docknetwork/crypto-wasm-ts/README.md

 For this, the verifier needs to first create the setup parameters which he then shares with the prover.
-Note that the verifier does not have to create them each time a proof needs to be verifier, it can create them once and publish somewhere such that all provers interacting with it can use them.
+Note that the verifier does not have to create them each time a proof needs to be verified, but only once and publish them somewhere such that all provers interacting with the proof can use them.
-In the following snippet, the verifier ask to prove that certain message satisfies the lower and upper bounds `min` and `max`, i.e. `min <= message < max`.
-Note than both bounds are positive integers and lower bound is inclusive but upper bound is not, for changing from exclusive to inclusive bounds or vice-versa, add or subtract 1 from bounds.
+In the following snippet, the verifier asks to prove that a certain message satisfies the lower and upper bounds `min` and `max`, i.e. `min <= message < max`.
+Note than both bounds are positive integers and lower bound is inclusive but upper bound is not.
+To change from exclusive to inclusive bounds and vice-versa, add or subtract 1 from bounds.
 The snippet shows LegoGroth16.

 ```ts
 import { BoundCheckSnarkSetup } from '@docknetwork/crypto-wasm-ts';